Musuauer/Funny_animals/README.md

 ## Instructions

--Click on a card to flip it and reveal its image.
+1. Click on a card to flip it and reveal its image.
--Click on another card to see if they match.
+2. Click on another card to see if they match.
-  If they match, they will stay open.
+⋅⋅⋅If they match, they will stay open.
-  If they don't match, they will be flipped again.
+⋅⋅⋅If they don't match, they will be flipped again.
--Find the 8 pairs of funny animals, look at your time and how many stars you will earn.
+3. Find the 8 pairs of funny animals, look at your time and how many stars you will earn.
--Try to do it faster next time, as the cards will have a new random order.
+4. Try to do it faster next time, as the cards will have a new random order.

-*Have fun!*
+**Have fun!**